 The Chair will request public comment during the Public Comment period for all items on the agenda.
-Comments may be submitted in writing (preferred) to meetings@sonomacleanpower.org or during the meeting via the webinar "raise your hand" feature.
+Comments may be provided in person at the physical meeting location.
+Comments may be submitted in writing to meetings@sonomacleanpower.org or during the meeting via the webinar "raise your hand" feature.
 For detailed public comment instructions, please visit this page.